Professor of Theology

 While completing his undergraduate and graduate education he served on the staffs of several churches in Michigan and later in Colorado where he was ordained.
 Married to his wife since 2000, he and Tammy have two daughters, Hannah and Abigail.
 They enjoy doing just about anything that gets them outdoors.

-Dr. Eilers was raised by evangelical Christian parents in the Evangelical Covenant tradition, and he has since been involved in churches from several other Protestant traditions, such as the United Brethren in Christ (UB), Christian Reformed Church (CRC), various interdenominational churches, and most recently the Anglican Church in North America (ACNA).
+Dr. Eilers was raised in an Evangelical Covenant church, and he has since been involved in churches from several other Protestant traditions, such as the United Brethren in Christ (UB), Christian Reformed Church (CRC), various interdenominational churches, and most recently the Anglican Church in North America (ACNA).
 Dr. Eilers was confirmed in the ACNA in 2017.
-His theological commitments are firmly evangelical, ecumenical, and eclectic.
+His theological commitments are evangelical, ecumenical, and eclectic.
 In 2019, Dr. Eilers was an initial signatory on the contemporary Protestant confession, A Reforming Catholic Confession (reformingcatholicconfession.com).

 To view Dr. Eilers' complete list of accomplishments, please see his vita.